One Richard J. Conners Blvd.

 Fax: (518) 427-7499

 Welcome to the Department of General Services section of the City of Albany’s website.

-you may know the Department of General Services provides many quality
+you may know, the Department of General Services provides many quality

-to.
+of life services to residents and visitors alike.
 We face many challenges in the day to day operations of the

-department however we respond to those challenges with professionalism
+department however, we respond to those challenges with professionalism

 and dedication to help support an “All America City destination”.